RichardKnop/ragserver/README.md

 You need to have `GEMINI_API_KEY` environment variable set for the examples to work.

-# SQLite Database
+# Database

-This project uses sqlite as simple embedded SQL database.
+This project uses Postgres database.
 It is used to store information about uploaded files including file size, hash, content type etc. UUIDs from the SQL database should be referenced in the weaviate database as a `file_id` property.

-When you ran the application, it will create a new `db.sqlite` database.
-You can change the database file by setting `DB_NAME` environment variable.

 # Configuration